AzureAD/azure-activedirectory-library-for-js/README.md

         $httpProvider   // pass http provider to inject request interceptor to attach tokens );
 ```
-4- Define protected routes at config for the route definitions with keyword requireADLogin
+4- Define which routes you want to secure via adal - by adding `requireADLogin: true` to their definition
 ```js
 $routeProvider.
     when("/todoList", {